$ 1 MILLION TRUCK ACCIDENT SETTLEMENT

 Ora Redmond suffered multiple rib fractures and a right hip fracture with femoral head dislocation.
 Three days after the accident Redmond underwent surgery of her right acetabular fracture and neuroplasty of her sciatic nerve.
 The initial surgery failed and a month later Redmond’s right hip surgery was converted to total hip arthroplasty.

-Redmond developed a MRSA infection and underwent surgical debridement two months after the accident.
-Attempts at controlling the infection with antibiotic care failed and it was determined that the infection was imbedded in the hip hardware.
+Redmond developed an MRSA infection and underwent surgical debridement two months after the accident.
+Attempts at controlling the infection with antibiotic care failed and it was determined that the infection was embedded in the hip hardware.
 In May 2012 Redmond underwent revision of her right total hip arthroplasty with head and liner exchange and debridement.

 Defendants disputed liability and contended Redmond was at fault for driving in excess of the 45 mph speed limit in conditions of daybreak and rain.

 Defendants agreed to pay their policy coverage after depositions of Redmond’s treating medical providers.